hyperledger-labs/splice/apps/app/src/test/resources/README.md

   - See `simple-topology.conf` with ports bumped by 20k (currently for the ledger API, but may be extended for other connections in the future)
 - `26`: Reserved for CometBFT
 - `27`: Standalone Canton instances launched in integration tests
+- `28`: Canton instances used for soft domain migration tests

 ### Allocated Nodes (Node Index)